vazmigue/networking-iberia/7-network-manager/30-Network-Manager-Setup.md

 # Network Manager Setup

+We will first create a Global Network, which acts as a container for all the objects within your network (Transit Gateways, Sites, Devices, etc).
+Some of these objects already exist (Transit Gateway) whereas other objets will be created in the next section of the lab (Sites, Devices...)

 ### Create a Global Network

 1. In the AWS Management Console change to the region you are working in.
 This is in the upper right hand drop down menu.